TadeeshaNithesh/age-in-days/README.md

 And shows your age in days.

 # How to run this on your computer.
-⭕ Copy the age_in_days.cpp file here to your computer and save it as age_in_days.cpp
+⭕ Copy the "age_in_days.cpp" file here to your computer and save it as age_in_days.cpp

 ⭕ If your computer have Dev c++ software, run program using it.

-⭕ If you haven't download minGW software from https://sourceforge.net/projects/mingw/ this link.
+⭕ If you haven't go to https://www.onlinegdb.com/online_c_compiler and paste the copied code in "age_in_days.cpp".